Lower Snake River Wind Facility

 Come discover the rural beauty of Garfield County and witness the future of energy being made now by our Lower Snake River turbines.

 Hunting, hiking, bird watching, walking the grounds and other recreational activities are allowed on the wind facility by written permission only.
 Please register here to enjoy access to the private lands that compose the Lower Snake River Wind Facility.
-Separate access permits are required for PSE’s Hopkins Ridge and PacificCorp’s Marengo wind facilities, both nearby in Columbia County.
+Separate access permits are required for PSE’s Hopkins Ridge, PacificCorp’s Marengo, and the Portland General Electric Tucannon River wind facilities located in nearby Columbia County.

 Yes, but only with written permission.
 To get permission, complete the online application form or visit one of the stores listed on the registration page.
 Either way, you will need to complete the registration process and pick up the permits in person.

-Can I access land in the Hopkins Ridge and Marengo wind facilities? »
+Can I access land in the Hopkins Ridge, Marengo, and Tucannon River wind facilities? ▼

 Yes, but only with written permission specific to those wind facilities.
 To get permission, complete the online application form.
-You will need to go to The Last Resort Kampstore or Four Star Supply to complete the registration process and pick up the required papers.
+You will need to go to The Last Resort Kampstore, Four Star Supply, or The General Store to complete the registration process and pick up the required papers.

-What will I need to be able to hunt on Lower Snake River properties? »
+What will I need to be able to access Lower Snake River properties? ▼

 First register for access.
 If you register online, you will receive a confirmation e-mail instructing you to pick up final paperwork at the store you selected (Four Star Supply, The Last Resort Kampstore or Deadman Creek Store) before hunting.
 Your final paperwork includes a signed Access Permission Agreement and a hanging vehicle tag.